In this article, you will learn how to make almond flour, its health benefits, and why it is a better alternative to other types of flours!

 - Place it in an airtight container, seal it firmly, and store it in your freezer if you intend to use it in more than a week or two.
 When you’re ready to use it, measure the quantity you’ll need, set it aside for 15-20 minutes on the counter, and then use it as instructed in the recipe.

-Pro tip: Another way to make almond flour at home is to use the leftover almond pulp from making almond milk.
+Pro tip: Another way to make this flour at home is to use the leftover almond pulp from making almond milk.

 - Basic Vegan Gluten-Free Cake